kylesalcedo/kylesalcedo/README.md

 - 🖐️ **[Hand Universe](https://www.kylesalcedo.com/hands/universe)** - Interactive 3D Hand Modeling portfolio built with Three.js + React Three Fiber.
 Your hand controls the hands.
 - 🪨 **[Sisyphus Clicker](https://kylesalcedo.github.io/sisyphus/sisyphus.html)** - Train your fingers, test your meaning, and imagine yourself happy with this clicker game!
 - ⌨️ **[Daedalus Digits](https://kylesalcedo.github.io/daedalus-digits/)** - Navigate a labyrinth of passages and craft coordination with your digits.
+- 📊 **[Hubris Index](https://kylesalcedo.github.io/hubris-index/)** - Three myths, one fatal flaw.
+Where does yours land on the scale?

 ```
 #     __________________   __________________   __________________